Sara-Majdi/Simon-Game/README.md

 </br>
 Included in the repository are :
 </br>
-📁 Simon Game zip file
+📁 Simon Game files
 </br>
-📁 Simon Game zip file
+📁 Video of Simon Games (mp4)
 </br>
 </br>